pytorch/PiPPy/examples/inference/README.md

 ### How it works

-PiPPY splits your model into multiple stages, each stage loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0 to the last rank.
+PiPPY splits your model into multiple stages, each stage loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0..N.
 Results are being returned to rank0 as its runing the PipelineDriver.
-Please read more here [Link to the main readme]
+Please read more on pipleines [here](https://github.com/pytorch/tau/blob/main/README.md)

 ### PiPPY support arbitary checkpoint splitting